mavolin/corgi/README.md

 * 👀 Highly readable syntax that models HTML, not just replacing placeholders
 * ➕ Mixins—functions that render repeated pieces of corgi
-* 🌀 Conditional attributes that are actually readable
+* 🌀 Conditional classes that are actually readable
 * 🗄 Import other files to use their mixins
 * 🖇 Split large templates into multiple files
 * 👪 Support for inheritance